Shani: Shani temples across India

+In south India, the popular Shani temples are Thirunallar,Kuchanoor, Tirukodikaval Thirukoteeswarar Temple where is a Bala Shani.

 More common than Shani temples are artwork related to the deity, which are found in all types of temples of various traditions within Hinduism, mostly connected to Shaivism.
+Exceptionally, the Koodal Azhagar Vishnu temple in Madurai has Navagraha shrines including Shani Bhagavan.
 The popularity of praying to Shani, especially on Saturdays, has increased gradually over the years.